 RODRIGO J. BOMBARDI

 Welcome to my webpage!
 I am an Assistant Professor at the Department of Geography at Texas A&M University.
-My research focuses on climate variability, climate predictability, and model development.
+My research focuses on climate variability, change, and predictability, including model development.
 I am most interested in research that has immediate applications to societal needs.

 My talk at the 97th American Meteorological Society Annual Meeting in Seattle (AMS Annual Meeting 2017).

-This work evaluates the predictability of the onset and withdrawal dates of the rainy season over several monsoonal regions (South and North America; West and East Africa; India and East Asia; and Northern Australia).
+This work evaluates the predictability of the onset and withdrawal dates of the rainy season over several monsoonal regions (South and North America; West and East Africa; India and East Asia; and Northern Australia) on sub-seasonal timescales.

 Original video link at the AMS website